 Dubbo Proof of Concept

 The Rural Access Gap program proof of concept (POC) covered 29 schools in the Dubbo, Narrabri, and Northern Border Region as part of Release 1 of the program.
-It's now been rolled out to more than 1,000 schools.
+It was rolled out to more than 1,000 schools, and completed in 2023.

 Dubbo Public School: A case study

 One of the 29 schools who participated in the POC was Dubbo Public School.
-We spoke to the school's staff about how the program has impacted them and their 500-plus students.
+We spoke to the school's staff about how the program impacted them and their 500-plus students.

 Students get faster internet